hannajonathan/hpg/README.md

 Most client code should include only the header `hpg.hpp` (using `#include <hpg/hpg.hpp>`), which hides from the client code all use by the *HPG* implementation of *Kokkos* types and concepts.
 However, if direct access to the *Kokkos* kernels is desired, the header `hpg_impl.h` may be used.

+## Getting help

+A Google Chat room exists for discussion of *HPG*.
+If you wish to be invited, please send your request to mpokorny at nrao dot edu.